borismus/ontonight/README.md

 Let's see how slow each of the steps here is before optimizing and caching.
 But since we use Firebase Functions we can easily cache everything in a Firebase database.

+---

+Turns out YouTube API is pretty quota limited.
+We go to YouTube in order to get videos for a given band.
+We can safely cache these results in Firebase since they hardly ever change.
+This can be done on a per-artist basis:

+/artist_videos/:artistName
+{
+  0: videoId,
+  1: videoId,
+  ...
+}

+So, before hitting the YouTube API, first check this firebase cache.
+If there's something there, return those results.
+If there's nothing there, hit the YouTube API, process, cache the results and return them.